Israeli Military Shoots Down Rockets Fired From Gaza Strip - IDF

 The IAF successfully intercepted two rockets launched from the Gaza Strip towards Israel— Israeli Air Force (@IAFsite) December 13, 2017

-The Palestinians and Israelis have exchanged skirmishes since US President Donald Trump decided to recognize Jerusalem as the capital of the state of Israel and directed the State Department to begin making plans for the construction of a US embassy to Israel in Jerusalem.
-Palestinian President Mahmoud Abbas stated the US "crossed all the red lines" with the decision.
+Rocket launches and other skirmishes between Israel and Palestine have become commonplace since US President Donald Trump decided to recognize Jerusalem as the capital of the state of Israel and directed the US State Department to begin making plans for the construction of a US embassy there.
+Palestinian President Mahmoud Abbas stated the US "crossed all the red lines" with the decision, and leaders around the world have condemned it as inflammatory and bad for peace processes.

-The Israeli military responded to the declaration of the intifada and continued rocket assaults by conducting an airstrike on a Hamas compound in the southern Gaza Strip.
+The Israeli military responded to the declaration of the intifada and continued rocket launches by conducting an airstrike on a Hamas compound in the southern Gaza Strip.

 In response to the rocket fired from the Gaza Strip at Israel earlier today, the IAF targeted a Hamas military compound in the southern Gaza Strip— IDF (@IDFSpokesperson) December 13, 2017